CMU-program-analysis/PyExZ3/README.md

 - symbolic executing the path to determine how its conditions depend on the function's input parameters;
 - generating new values for the parameters to drive the function to yet uncovered paths, using Z3.

 For small programs without loops or recursion, **PyExZ3** may be able to explore all feasible paths.

 A novel aspect of the rewrite is to rely solely on Python's operator overloading to accomplish all the interception needed for symbolic execution; no AST rewriting or bytecode instrumentation is required, This significantly improves the robustness and portability of **PyExZ3**, as well as reducing its size.

-###Setup instructions:
+### Setup instructions:

 - Make sure that you use Python 32-bit (64-bit) if-and-only-if you use the Z3 32-bit (64-bit) binaries.
 Testing so far has been on Python 3.2.3 and 32-bit.
 - Install Python 3.2.3 (https://www.python.org/download/releases/3.2.3/)
-- Install the latest "unstable" release of Z3 to directory Z3HOME from http://z3.codeplex.com/releases
+- Install Z3 4.6.0 to directory Z3HOME from https://github.com/Z3Prover/z3/releases
 (click on the "Planned" link on the right to get the latest binaries for all platforms)
 - Add Z3HOME\bin to PATH and PYTHONPATH
 - MacOS: setup.sh for Homebrew default locations for Python and Z3; see end for MacOS specific instructions